jyellick/obc-docs/README.md

 ## Communication
-We will use mainly our [Slack for communication](https://openchain.slack.com) and Screenhero for screen sharing between developers.
+We will use mainly our [Slack for communication](https://openchain.slack.com) and Screenhero or Google Hangouts for screen sharing between developers.
 Register and get connected.

-There are twice weekly 15-min scrum calls to check in (standard scrum protocol) and a weekly 1-hour team playback meeting.
-We will limit the playback to 30 min, and the rest for discussion.
-You will receive the calendar invite for these meetings.
-If you can't attend, kindly let someone know.

 ## Coding Golang
 - We require a file [header](headers.txt) on all source code files.
 Just copy and